omocquais-p/scripts-tap/README.md

-# TAP 1.3
+# TAP 1.4

-This document describes how to install TAP 1.3 and how to deploy a simple back-end application (Java / Spring boot application) and a simple web application (React) with the Basic supply chain from Tanzu Application Platform (TAP 1.3).
+This document describes how to install TAP 1.4 and how to deploy a simple back-end application (Java / Spring boot application) and a simple web application (React) with the Basic supply chain from Tanzu Application Platform (TAP 1.4).

 ## Clone the GitHub repository:
     https://github.com/omocquais-p/scripts-tap

-## Update the credentials in the environment.sh file and source the file
+## Update the credentials in the env.yaml file and source the file
-    source environment.sh

 ## Tanzu CLI Installation
     ./Stage1-cleanInstallTanzuCLI.sh